• Skip to primary navigation

 • If you are in a more humid area, these might take longer than overnight to dry.
 You will know they are dry when you lift the parchment paper, and the sprinkles easily release from the parchment paper.

-• If making, like these, break and easily break them into smaller pieces that resemble the traditional rainbow sprinkle shape.
+• If making, like these, break them easily into smaller pieces that resemble the traditional rainbow sprinkle shape.

 • Store in an airtight container for up to a month.